 Those with Asperger’s can be very sensitive to touch and shy away from it, with the exception of someone they deeply trust.
 They might flinch at being tapped on the back or touched on the arm, and refuse to be hugged.

 They might also have other autistic traits like a sensitivity to noise, smell, and colour, which can turn into sensorial overload.

 Aspergers vs Autism spectrum disorder

 What Aspergers has in common with other parts of the autistic spectrum is that it is a behavioural disorder which shows up in the way someone communicates and acts.

-Another major problem is that those who might have qualified for a diagnosis of Asperger’s syndrome find they don’t have the right traits for a diagnosis of autistic spectrum disorder.
+Another major problem is that those who might have previously qualified for a diagnosis of Asperger’s syndrome find they don’t have the right traits present for the new diagnosis of autistic spectrum disorder.
 This can lead to less access to treatment.

 Is the change from Asperger’s to ASD possibly a good thing?

 On another note, the German doctor the condition is named after has recently been discovered to be far from the caring practitioner he portrayed himself as.
 Dr. Asperger worked under the Nazi regime and a recent research study has found he was responsible for the death of up to 800 children, signing them off as ‘unsuitable to live’.
 Not exactly a name one wants to remember.

 There is no medication that specifically treats Asperger’s syndrome.